The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Cost structure: At $30 per user per month on top of existing E3/E5 licenses with no free tier, Copilot represents a significant additional investment that many organizations struggle to justify.

-Privacy handling gaps: Copilot summaries don't always inherit sensitivity labels and rely heavily on tenant and user policies.
-There's no built-in auto-redaction or auto-delete functionality for sensitive content.
+Privacy handling gaps: Copilot summaries do not always inherit sensitivity labels and rely heavily on tenant and user policies.
+There is no built-in auto-redaction or auto-delete functionality for sensitive content.

 Limited admin controls: IT administrators have fewer granular meeting-level controls compared to specialized meeting platforms, making governance more challenging.